bnwolford/BDSI/UNIX_oneliners.md

 `sed  --help`
 `man sed`

-#remove the header and  printt ever
+#remove the header and  print every line and then count how many lines
 `less file | awk 'NR > 1 {print $0}' | wc -l `

-#make a comma delimited file a tab delimited file
+#make a comma delimited file into a tab delimited file by search and replace with sed
 `less file.csv | sed 's/,/\t/g' > file.tsv`

 #how many unique entries in column 6